rucker/dotfiles-manager/README.md

 **bash_linux**
 Contains any elements specific to Linux.

+**bash_mac_bsd**
+Contains any elements specific to Mac OS X systems where the BSD coreutils are used.
+If you're on a Mac and you're not sure what this means, you should probably use this file instead of `bash_mac_gnu`.

 **bash_mac_gnu**
 Contains any elements specific to Mac OS X systems where the GNU coreutils are installed.

-**bash_mac_bsd**
-Contains any elements specific to Mac OS X systems where the GNU coreutils are not installed.

 **bash_private (optional)**
 Contains any sensitive data that should not be committed to version control.